-For more information about this example, refer to Enabling SNA API Clients on your Infoprint Microsoft NT Server.
+For more information about this example, refer to the guidelines for Enabling SNA API Clients on your Infoprint Microsoft NT Server.

-You access these panels by clicking on the Client Resources box and then right-clicking on the SNA API Clients box (displayed below) and selecting the Create option.
+You access these panels by clicking the Client Resources box and then right-clicking on the SNA API Clients box (displayed below) and selecting the Create option.